jakemcc/jakemccrary.com/source/_posts/2016-11-16-the-guide-to-distributed-work.markdown

 Much of the following also applies to individuals working remotely for a not-entirely-distributed company or team.
-Being the only remote individual in a non-remote team comes with its own set of challenges.
-My recommendation for this scenario is that if a team has any remote members, or if members occasionally work remotely, you should treat that team as a remote team.
+Being the only remote individual in a non-remote team comes with its own set of challenges that I'm not going to attempt to present.
+If you are part of a team where some members work remotely, my recommendation is that you should treat that team as a remote team.
+If you don't, the remote worker

 # Benefits